 Refugees are really generous!

 Yep.
 As stated before, these guys wanted nothing from me.
 In fact, having sat down for teas and coffees with some of the guys I met there, it would be considered rude to offer to pay.
 In their eyes, we were guests and it was their responsibility to look after us.
-I had my first EVER cup of tea in the camp, which I probably won’t be repeating, but sat under a tarpaulin, shielded from the rain and sat around a fire with some of my fellow volunteers and two guys from the camp, it was a really nice memory that I’ll keep forever.
+I had my first EVER cup of tea in the camp, which I probably won’t be repeating, but sat under a tarpaulin, shielded from the rain and sat around a fire with some of my fellow volunteers and two residents of the camp, it was a really nice memory that I’ll keep forever.

 There are children there.

 As I said I was kind of heartbroken when I heard the camp was all men.
 This however, is not true.
-More and more women and children are arriving by day, mainly from Syria, Sudan and Eritrea (a country I’d never even heard of until last week) I was taken at how little some of the children smiled, but I guess they’re used to volunteers coming in and out of their lives on a daily basis.
+More and more women and children are arriving by day, mainly from Syria, Sudan and Eritrea (a country I’d never even heard of until last week) I was taken aback at how little some of the children smiled, but I guess they’re used to volunteers coming in and out of their lives on a daily basis.
 By day three, they practically knew the Irish crew by name so it was smiles all round.
 One moment that really struck me, was when I was called into a tent that housed a family of three.
 The son, who was no more than one year old, was sick.
 He just lay there, on the damp floor of the tent, staring into my eyes.
 I really hope he gets out of there, and gets to experience even 10 %of the amazing childhood I had.

 The food was delicious